7 Key Ingredients For A Powerful Natural Pre-Workout!

 Life begins at the edge of your comfort zone, everything else is just the warm up.

 I also know I need to give my body a chance to recover from such intense training so I can get stronger.
-I take Sour Cherry to help my body recover.
+So I take Sour Cherry extract to help my body recover.

 Primary purpose: Increased muscular endurance

-Benefits: Beta-Alanine is the next best ingredient I have found to help boost muscular endurance.
+Benefits: Beta-Alanine has been found to help boost muscular endurance.
 It's main benefit for strength training is buffering hydrogen ions (H+) which are released during physical activity, raising acidity levels in your muscles.
 Beta-Alanine supplementation has been shown to counteract the acid build up, giving you the ability to keep your training intensity up for longer periods of time.
 Scientific studies have typically shown that exercise intervals of between 1 and 4 minutes benefit the most from supplementation with beta-alanine.

 What is Beta-Alanine?